mikbal54/SprintTogether/README.md

 ## Project Setup & Testing

 ### 1. Create an Auth0 Account
-Sign up at [Auth0](https://auth0.com/) if you don't already have an account.
+Sign up for an [Auth0](https://auth0.com/) account.
-On the Auth0 dashboard allow callback urls: http://localhost:3000/auth/callback, http://0.0.0.0:3000/auth/callback
-On the Auth0 dashboard allow logout urls: http://localhost:3000, http://localhost:5173, http://0.0.0.0:3000
+On the Auth0 dashboard allow callback urls: http://localhost:3000/auth/callback On the Auth0 dashboard allow logout urls: http://localhost:3000, http://localhost:80

-Change localhost to your domain address, if using internet domains.
+Change "localhost" to your domain address if you are using one.

 ### 2. Add Environment Variables
 - Create a `.env` file.